diml/api-stabiliser/README.md

 solve versioning problems.
 In particular, it aims at making it easy to go through breaking changes which are a natural part of software development and simplify package management.
-It can apply to many systems such as library APIs or even languages.
+It can apply to many systems such as library APIs or possibly even languages.
 The only requirement is the ability to represent the difference between two states of a system.

 The problem
 -----------